Top 10 Most Anticipated Upcoming Anime

 🗓️ Date / info: Season 3 is confirmed for January 2026.
 Before that, a compilation film (Jujutsu Kaisen: Execution – Shibuya Incident x The Culling Game Begins) will be released in November 2025 in Japan.

-⭐ What we hope for: That the animation remains at the exceptional level of previous seasons, that the tension scenes are faithful to the manga, and that the new characters play a strong role.
+⭐ What we hope for: That the animation remains at the exceptional level of previous seasons, that the tense scenes are faithful to the manga, and that the new characters play a strong role.

 2. Spy × Family Season 3